 If you’re more into lifting pints than weights, Kirkstall Bridge and Cardigan Arms – both owned by Kirkstall Brewery – are your locals, as well as The New George with it’s front-room charm (and ham salad sandwiches for sale on the bar), Vesper Gate, and West End House.

 If The New George’s salad selection doesn’t take your fancy, there’s no shortage of places to eat in and near Kirkstall.
-While Burley might (rightfully) claim fast-casual independents Poco Italian, Smak Polish Street Food, and Ryan’s Caribbean Kitchen to be theirs, they’re close enough to Kirkstall for a convenient treat.
+While Burley might (rightfully) claim fast-casual independents Poco Sicilian Street Food and Ryan’s Caribbean Kitchen to be theirs, they’re close enough to Kirkstall for a convenient treat.
 There’s also a Nandos, Five Guys, and 24-hour McDonalds on Cardigan Fields.

 Every neighbourhood thinks they’re home to the city’s best chippy, but in Morris Lane’s Kirkstall Fisheries, Kirkstall has a pretty credible claim.
-There’s also Vish & Chips on Kirkstall Road which offers vegetarian & vegan fish suppers, and the incredibly popular vegan fast-food joint Mog’s is due to re-open very soon after a short fallow period.
+There’s also the incredibly popular vegan fast-food joint Mog’s.

-For something a little less casual, bistro Gallery Fortyone has picked up a number of awards and nominations in the Yorkshire Evening Post Oliver Awards – but don’t hold that against it – and Dos Amigos tapas restaurant offers al fresco dining with a view of the Abbey.
+For something a little less casual, bistro Gallery Fortyone has picked up a number of awards and nominations in the Yorkshire Evening Post Oliver Awards.

 The Kirkstall Nature Walk runs adjacent to Kirkstall Road, and boasts gorgeous, untouched nature and wildlife only a stones throw from the traffic, and every July venues including public spaces, local businesses, and even peoples homes become pop-up art galleries and form the Kirkstall Art Trail, currently in its fifth year.